amoiiir/Group-4---IIUM-Transporter/README.md

         are needed so that the users can login only with Matric Number and Password.

 ### 4.2 Car Rental
+1) Features and functionality:
+      1. Request car rental (Student) - Student enter the details to book a car from runner
+      2. Accept request (Runner)- Runner need to accept the booking first
+      3. Cancel booking (Student) - Student can cancel order before runner accept the booking

+2) Views: (KIV)
+      1. car.blade.php
+      2. layouts
+            - master.blade.php
+      3. carDetails.blade.php
+      4. runnerAccept.blade.php

+3) Controllers:
+      * transportationController - create, read, update, delete the transportation requests in the database.

+4) Routing:
+      * web.php - navigate through the pages

+5) Model definition:
+      * This model for car rental among iium student.
+Student need to fill in all the required details such as date, the time pick up and the type of cars and it will         nagivate to next page for runner to accept the booking.
+Student also can cancel booking by delete order before the runner accept the booking.
+As a runner, only can accept the booking not delete or decline the booking.

 ### 4.3 Transportation
 1) Features and functionality: